MicrosoftDocs/fabric-docs/docs/governance/domains.md

 ### Subdomains

 You can create subdomains under domains.
-A subomain is a way for fine tuning the logical grouping of your data.
+A subdomain is a way for fine tuning the logical grouping of your data.
 For information about how to create subdomains, see [Create subdomains](#create-subdomains).

 ### Domain roles